 The aim of the Green House Post-Growth project is to challenge the common-sense that assumes that it is ‘bad news’ when the economy doesn’t grow and to anatomise what it is about the structure of our economic system that means growth must always be prioritised.
 We need to set out an attractive, attainable vision of what one country would look like, once we deliberately gave up growth-mania – and of how to get there.
 And we need to find ways of communicating this to people that make sense, and that motivate change.

 The starting-points from which the analysis proceeds are outlined in our Common Ground paper, which can be downloaded here.

 A short report introducing the project can be found at Green House Post-Growth Project (pdf, 661 K).

-All of the other reports that have emerged from the project can be found on our Publications pages.
+All of the other reports that have emerged from the project can be found on our Reports page.
 And finally the most important of these outputs have been gathered together to make the first Green House book.
 We believe that together they make a compelling case for a radical reappraisal of the fundamental assumptions behind UK economic and social policy.
-The book costs £12.99 and can be ordered from our Publications page.
+The book costs £12.99 and can be ordered here.